bely66/DQN-from-scratch-pytorch/Readme.md

 # Inroduction
-This repo aims at writing the DQN model published by DeepMind at their original paper [Playing Atari with Deep Reinforcement Learning](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf) in PyTorch.
+This repo aims at coding from scratch the DQN model published by DeepMind at their original paper [Playing Atari with Deep Reinforcement Learning](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf) in PyTorch.